MariaDash/Testing-web-forms/Testing_web_form_rules.md

 + values offered in the list to be complete (compare with similar services)
 + make sure “Other”/”None”/”Less than”/”Over” is present when applicable
 + negative test case - assign nothing - get the error message
-### 5. Default Button Assignment (дефолтная кнопка - подсвечена и при неактивном и не выбранном поле подсвечивается  она нажимается при нажатии Enter если она действительно нужна то проверить, работает ли она).
+### 5. Default Button Assignment (Default button  is highlighted  if the field is inactive.
+It is chosen when push [Enter] button.
+If it is needed, test that it works properly.)
 + make sure there is one if it makes sense at all
 + make sure the choice of default button is not conflicting with anything
 + the choice should be consistent from form to form in the application if it has multiple forms